aws-azure-login/aws-azure-login/README.md

 [![view on npm](http://img.shields.io/npm/v/aws-azure-login.svg)](https://www.npmjs.org/package/aws-azure-login)
 [![npm module downloads per month](http://img.shields.io/npm/dm/aws-azure-login.svg)](https://www.npmjs.org/package/aws-azure-login)

+# ATTENTION: Looking for a new maintainer!

+## We have retired all dependencies from this project, and will no longer have the ability nor the interest to maintain this project.
+We are therefore looking for new maintainers.
+If you would like to take over as maintainer, please contact me directly. - Kenneth

 # aws-azure-login

 If your organization uses [Azure Active Directory](https://azure.microsoft.com) to provide SSO login to the AWS console, then there is no easy way to log in on the command line or to use the [AWS CLI](https://aws.amazon.com/cli/).
 This tool fixes that.
 It lets you use the normal Azure AD login (including MFA) from a command line to create a federated AWS session and places the temporary credentials in the proper place for the AWS CLI and SDKs.